 It’s a rare disorder affecting a drastic number of infants.
 This condition restricts the production of hemoglobin and it decreases to such a level that makes a person extremely anemic.
 This treatment requires a frequent blood transfusion which makes it quite difficult for an average person to afford it.
 Consult a hematologist to get a better insight into it.

 Deep Vein Thrombosis (Large clots)

 At times blood clot can become large enough to block a blood vessel.
 Deep Vein thrombosis occurs when a blood clot emerges in the large veins of the Upper thighs.
 It can become life-threatening if not treated immediately.
-If a clot breaks it can flow through the bloodstream, after passing from the heart it can be stuck in the arteries of the lungs causing pulmonary embolism.
+If a clot breaks it can flow through the bloodstream, after passing from the heart it can be stuck in the arteries of the lungs causing a pulmonary embolism.
 Consult Pulmonologist, If you find any trouble with your lungs.

 Hemochromatosis (Iron Overload)

-It’s one of the most common genetic blood disorders in which body tends to absorb and store excess iron from the food.
-Due to this chronic illness liver can get greatly damaged, however, some other severe consequences of it include Palpitation, Diabetes and in some cases even a heart failure.
+It’s one of the most common genetic blood disorders in which the body tends to absorb and store excess iron from the food.
+Due to this chronic illness liver can get greatly damaged, however, some other severe consequences of it include Palpitation, Diabetes and in some cases even heart failure.

 All of the above-mentioned blood disorders require a complete analysis of a hematologist as they can result in life-threatening situations.
 So don’t delay to get an appointment as soon as possible.